MichaeltheCoder7/OML_GPT/README.md

 ### Epic

 [//]: # (An [epic]&#40;https://dev.to/jorenrui/a-look-into-how-i-manage-my-personal-projects-my-git-github-workflow-1e7h#epic-issue&#41; is an issue with the label `epic`.
 It represents a large story that can be broken into stories, which can be addressed over multiple sprints.
 An epic issue references its story issues as a task list in its description.
 A Github action has been added to automatically check/uncheck the story task items when they get closed/reopened.)
-1. Question Processing\
+1. **Asynchronous Processing**\
 Develop and implement the API necessary for transforming the natural language into SPARQL.

-2. User Interaction\
+2. **User Interaction**\
 Develop the user interface to interact with the OML GPT, submit queries UI, and receive responses.

-3. ChatGPT Integration\
+3. **ChatGPT Integration**\
 Using the ChatGPT model for natural language understanding and response generation, which makes sending the SPARQL query back easier.
+4. **API Development**\
+Create and integrate backend application programming interfaces (APIs) that convert natural language inquiries into SPARQL queries and then translate the results back into comprehensible natural language answers.
+5. **Documentation and Training**\
+Create comprehensive documentation and provide training materials for future developers and users.
+Develop thorough documentation and prepare educational content for the orientation and use of subsequent developers and users.
+6. **Deployment and Monitoring**\
+Launch the application in a live production setting and establish suitable systems for monitoring and logging to ensure smooth operation.

 ### Story

 [//]: # (A [story]&#40;https://www.atlassian.com/agile/project-management/epics-stories-themes&#41; is an issue with the label `story`.
 It may represent a new feature or an enhancement to an existing feature.
 A story issue can be broken into sub-tasks, which are added as a task list in the description of the story issue.
 These sub task items can be checked manually by the developer to indicate completion.)
-1. Parse Query Results\
+1. **Parse Query Results**\
 As a backend service, my goal is to transform the results from SPARQL queries into a structured format that ChatGPT can interpret, enabling it to convert these results into comprehensible natural language.

-2. Submit Query\
+2. **Submit Query**\
 As a user, I want to use the natural language to ask questions since I can phrase the questions in the most familiar way.

-3. Generate SPARQL Query\
+3. **Generate SPARQL Query**\
 As a backend service, I hope to get the SPARQL Query which is converted from the natural language, so I can get the data from the SPARQL directly.
+4. **API Development**\
+As a backend developer, I want to design and implement APIs that can translate natural language queries into SPARQL queries, so that the system can understand and process user requests efficiently.
+5. **Documentation and Training**\
+As a technical writer, I want to create detailed documentation and training materials for the system, so that future developers and users can easily understand and use the application.
+6. **Deployment and Monitoring**\
+As a DevOps engineer, I want to deploy the application in a production environment with effective monitoring and logging, so that we can ensure its continuous operation and quickly address any issues that arise.

 [//]: # (### Bug)